 The truth is that for some women pregnancy is the longest nine months of their life.

-I thought long and hard before deciding to post something about my pregnancy.
+I thought long and hard before deciding to post something about my experience of bleeding in pregnancy.
+Or about my pregnancy in general.
 It was one long low point really.

 But I decided to share it here because when I look at Flea now, finally, I can say it was worth it.
 And perhaps someone in a similar situation will be cheered up – I know I used to scour the Internet for stories like mine that had happy endings.